 On the other hand, nonprofit organizations such as charities, hospitals, and community foundations establish endowment funds to secure sustained financial backing for their charitable activities.
 Donors contribute to these funds to support specific causes or the organization’s overall mission.
 Nonprofit endowments may focus on community development, the environment, education or social services.
 The investment strategies for nonprofit endowments are crafted to align with the organization’s goals and ensure a lasting impact.

-Understanding these distinctions is vital for donors and organizations, as it influences the strategies for managing and growing endowment funds.
+Understanding these distinctions helps donors and organizations develop effective strategies for managing and growing endowment funds.
+For SDF donors, this means making informed decisions to maximize local impact.

 Endowment Fund Policies